Cyclid/Cyclid-docs/docs/jobs/overview.rst

    & version.
 2. The :ref:`Environment` to use to run the job.
 This includes the operating system type and version, and any extra packages to be installed.
-3. The :ref:`Stages` to run, and the order to run them.
+3. The :ref:`Stages` to run, and the :ref:`Sequence` to run them in.
 4. Any additional :ref:`Stages` that are specific to this job.
 5. Additional information such as :ref:`Sources` to be checked out or encrypted :ref:`Secrets` that can be used when running the job.